IgniteUI/help-topics/topics/02_Controls/igEditors/05_igTextEditor/00_igTextEditor_Overview.md

 # igTextEditor Overview

 ## Overview Of The igTextEditor
-The Ignite UI™ text editor, or `igTextEditor`, is a control that renders an input field which can be formatted for single or multiline input.
+The %%ProductName%%™ text editor, or `igTextEditor`, is a control that renders an input field which can be formatted for single or multiline input.

 The `igTextEditor` control exposes a rich client-side API, which may be configured the work with any server technology.
-While the Ignite UI™ controls are server-agnostic, the control does feature wrappers specific for the Microsoft® ASP.NET MVC Framework to configure the control with the .NET™ language of your choice.
+While the %%ProductName%%™ controls are server-agnostic, the control does feature wrappers specific for the Microsoft® ASP.NET MVC Framework to configure the control with the .NET™ language of your choice.

 The `igTextEditor` control may be extensively styled giving you an opportunity to provide a completely different look and feel for the control as opposed to the default style.
 Styling options include using your own styles as well as styles from jQuery UI’s ThemeRoller.